Faculty Writing Hunkers: August, January, and May

-Writing Hunkers create a supportive and productive community of scholarly writers from various disciplinesand academic ranks (from postdoctoral researchers and P&A staff to Regent’s Professors and Endowed chairs).
-January hunkers can be a space for recovery and reorganization at the end of a hectic semester, as well as for preparation and planning for a spring term of focused writing work.
+Writing Hunkers create a supportive and productive community of scholarly writers from various disciplines and academic ranks (from postdoctoral researchers and P&A staff to Regent’s Professors and Endowed chairs).
+Offered before the start of the fall semester, during winter break, and at the end of the spring semester, these five-day facilitated writing retreats couple dedicated time and space for distraction-free writing with writing consultations and group discussions.

 About Hunkers

-The Writing Across the Curriculum program offers interdisciplinary faculty and staff writing retreats called Writing Hunkers.
-These programs combine dedicated independent writing time with structured writing activities, writing and research consultations, and reflective lunchtime discussions about writing and teaching.
+Writing Hunkers combine dedicated independent writing time with structured writing activities, writing and research consultations, and reflective lunchtime discussions about writing and teaching.
 Hunkers create a distraction-free, supportive, and productive community of writers from a wide variety of disciplines and academic ranks at the University of Minnesota.

 Facilitators